 Balancing price outcomes have been higher than STEM price outcomes, at least at the extreme peaking end of the market.
 Figure 11 shows the top end of the price duration curve of the Balancing price over the last five years relative to the Maximum STEM price.
 The price cap has been reached at most in 23 trading intervals over the last 5 years, which is just over 0.1% of the time.
 In the year to date data for FY 2017 the price cap has already been reached 22 times in 8 months, which is higher average frequency than the previous four years (0.19% of the time), but even in this case the Maximum STEM price is clearly not constraining the dispatch of the extreme peaking plant.
-Furthermore, the Maximum STEM price has not been exceeded over the last five years, implying that distillate-fired generation was not required over this time.
-This also suggests that gas-fired
+Furthermore, the Maximum STEM price has not been exceeded over the last five

-&lt;sup>23 Table 14 compares the proposed price caps with the expected average Dispatch Cycle cost and shows the margins as a ratio of the expected average Dispatch Cycle cost, rather than the cost calculated by clause 6.20.7(b).
+&lt;sup>21 Table 13 compares the proposed price caps with the expected average Dispatch Cycle cost and shows the margins as a ratio of the expected average Dispatch Cycle cost, rather than the cost calculated by clause 6.20.7(b).
 The use of the average heat rate at minimum produces a slightly higher Maximum STEM Price due to the assumption about operation at minimum stable capacity which is not fully reflected in historical dispatch.
 The difference is immaterial.